I. Statement of General Policy and Definitions

 4. By words or actions, initiates or circulates a report or warning of fire, epidemic, or other catastrophe, knowing such report to be false or such warning to be baseless.

 L. Trespass: Violating a College no-trespass directive, or committing any act of trespass prohibited by law.

 M. Laws: Other acts in violation of any federal, state, or local law.

 N. Policies: Other acts in violation of College policies, rules, or procedures published in hard copy or available electronically on the College website.

 O. Discrimination and Discriminatory Harassment, as defined under the College’s Discriminatory Harassment Policy.

 A. Complaints, Investigations, and Hearings

 1. Any member of the College community may file a complaint against a student for violations of the Student Conduct Code.
 A complaint concerning (a) financial issues of the College or the parties involved or (b) facilities of the College should be directed to the CFO.
 All other complaints should be directed to the CAO.
 All complaints shall be prepared in writing and directed to the CFO/CAO as soon as possible after the event takes place or issue occurs.
-A complaint that is not in writing may still be investigated in the discretion of the Vice President.
+A complaint that is not in writing may still be investigated in the discretion of the CFO/CAO.

-2. The Vice President will conduct a preliminary investigation into the complaint to determine if the charges have merit and/or sufficiently allege one or more violations such that the complaint should be processed under this Policy.
+2. The CFO/CAO will conduct a preliminary investigation into the complaint to determine if the charges have merit and/or sufficiently allege one or more violations such that the complaint should be processed under this Policy.

 3. Informal Resolution/Resolution by Mutual Consent